nkozawa/rh_tinyviewplus/README.md

 > If you are not sure which virtual environment is used to your RotorHazard, please try `systemctl cat rotorhazard`.

 ## TinyViewPlus IP Address
 You need to tell IP Address of TinyViewPlus to rh_tinyviewplus plugin.
-There two methods.
+There are two methods.
 1. Modify `__init__.py` file.
 Just edit `ipAddress = "127.0.0.1"`.
 2. Create "tvpIPAddress.ini" file to under user home directy.
 It might be '/home/pi'. 'tvpIPAddress.ini' just need to contain IP Address, nothing else.